aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/merge-presentation/_index.md

 ## **Merge Slides to Presentation Section**

-This Java code shows you how to merge a specific slide to a section in a presentation:
+This PHP code shows you how to merge a specific slide to a section in a presentation:

 ```php
   $pres1 = new Presentation("pres1.pptx");